Diagnostics for Deep Neural Networks with Automated Copy/Paste Attacks: Experiments

-\textbf{SNAFUE is effective for attacks between similar classes.} There are many natural visual features that image classifiers may encounter and many more possible combinations thereof, so it is important that tools for interpretability and diagnostics with natural features are scalable.
-Here, we test the scalability of SNAFUE and test its effectiveness with a broad search for vulnerabilities.
-Based on prior proofs of concept \cite{carter2019activation, mu2020compositional, hernandez2022natural, casper2022robust} copy/paste attacks tend to be much easier to create when the source and target class are related.
+\textbf{SNAFUE is scalable and effective between similar classes.} There are many natural visual features that image classifiers may encounter and many more possible combinations thereof, so it is important that tools for interpretability and diagnostics with natural features are scalable.
+Here, we test the scalability and effectiveness of SNAFUE with a broad search for vulnerabilities.
+Based on prior proofs of concept \cite{carter2019activation, mu2020compositional, hernandez2022natural, casper2022robust} copy/paste attacks tend to be much easier to create when the source and target class are related (see \figref{fig:replication}).
 To choose similar source/target pairs, we computed the confusion matrix $C$ for the target network with $0 \le C_{ij} \le 1$ giving the mean post-softmax confidence on class $j$ that the network assigned to validation images of label $i$.
 Then for each of the 1,000 ImageNet classes, we conducted 5 attacks using that class as the source and each of its most confused 5 classes as targets.
-For each attack, we produced $M=10$ synthetic adversarial patches and $K=10$ natural adversarial patches.

-\figref{fig:nat_examples1} and \figref{fig:breadth} show examples from these attacks with additional ones in the Appendix in \figref{fig:nat_examples2}.
-In many cases, including the cherrypicked examples we display, patches share common features and immediately lend themselves to descriptions from a human.
-At the bottom of \figref{fig:breadth}, we also plot histograms for the mean attack success rate for all patches and for the best patches (out of 10) for each attack.
-The synthetic feature-level adversaries were generally highly successful, and the the natural patches were also successful a significant proportion of the time.
+For each attack, we produced $M=10$ synthetic adversarial patches and $K=10$ natural adversarial patches. \figref{fig:nat_examples1} and \figref{fig:breadth} show examples from these attacks with many additional examples in Appendix \figref{fig:nat_examples2}.
+Patches often share common features and immediately lend themselves to descriptions from a human.
+In \apref{app:humans}, we find that these patches also often lend themselves to common descriptions from neural captioning models.